 - (1) For each term of the Board (beginning on the date of an annual meeting of stockholders and ending on the date immediately preceding the next annual meeting of stockholders), a non-employee director may elect to receive a stock award in lieu of all or any portion of his or her annual retainer or committee fee cash payment.
 The award is calculated by dividing the amount of the fee by the fair market value of a share of common stock on the date the fee is payable.
-For the 2023 Fiscal Year, due to limited share pool availability, 100% of the amount of the aggregate directors' fees was paid in cash. - (2) This column represents the aggregate grant date fair value of stock awards granted during the 2023 Fiscal Year calculated in accordance with FASB ASC Topic 718, excluding the estimated impact of forfeitures related to service-based vesting conditions.
-For a discussion of valuation assumptions, see Note 9 to the Notes to Consolidated Financial Statements. - (3) Mr. Deweese resigned as a Director in March 2022.
+For the 2024 Fiscal Year, due to limited share pool availability, 100% of the amount of the aggregate directors' fees was paid in cash. - (2) This column represents the aggregate grant date fair value of stock awards granted during the 2024 Fiscal Year calculated in accordance with FASB ASC Topic 718, excluding the estimated impact of forfeitures related to service-based vesting conditions.
+For a discussion of valuation assumptions, see Note 9- Permanent Equity to the Notes to Consolidated Financial Statements. - (3) Please see the 2024 Summary Compensation Table for disclosure regarding Mr. Flexon's director compensation in the 2024 Fiscal Year - (4) Mr. Miller's fees are prorated for services on the Board and Audit Committee.
+Mr. Miller received 10,000 RSUs.